AzonInc/Doorman/README.md

 Thanks a lot to [PCBWay](https://pcbway.com) for sponsoring this Project.
 Scroll down to "Manufacturing" to read more.

-** Please also take a look at the Getting started section for first-use instructions.**
+**Please also take a look at the Getting started section for first-use instructions.**

 ## 📦 Interested in buying one?

 Feel free to contact me on [Discord](https://discord.gg/t2d34dvmBf), [GitHub Issues](https://github.com/AzonInc/Doorman/issues) or by [E-Mail](mailto:flo@azon.ai?subject=Doorman).

-I offer you a fully assembled and tested Doorman-S3 for **26€** which comes with ESPHome pre-Installed for direct integration and adoption into Home Assistant.
+I offer you a fully assembled and tested Doorman-S3 which comes with ESPHome pre-installed for direct integration and adoption into Home Assistant.

 ## 📫 Have a question?
 Ran into a problem?